shalstein/tripply/README.md

 ./bin/webpack-dev-server
 ```

-Log on to localhost:3000 and it should be working.
+Browse to localhost:3000 and it should be working.

 ## Contribute